hariscoder3/ride_sharing_service/README.md

-# Uber-Clone-Spring-Boot-Project
+# Ride-Sharing-app
-Uber Clone

-A Spring Boot-based application simulating a ride-hailing service.
+A Spring Boot-based application simulating a ride-sharing service.

 Features: